gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Out of the Cage Cart...

 Maddy screamed.
-Afterward,
-she wished it had been a proper battle cry, like a wolf's howl or a lion's roar, but it was just a normal everyday terrified scream.
+She wished afterward that it had been a proper battle cry, like a wolf's howl or a lion's roar, but it was just a normal everyday terrified scream.

-She dropped the stone Dockety had given her and flailed her arms.
 "Ooph!"
-She landed on the roof of the cage cart, slid forward with another scream, and somehow managed to get a grip on its bars.
+She landed on the roof of the cage cart and slid forward with another scream, dropping the rock Dockety had given her.
+Somehow she managed to get a grip on the bars.
 Her legs swung to the side and dangled over the highway.

+Sindy scrambled to her feet.
 "Maddy!
 Maddy!
 I'm here!
 I'm here!"
-Her sister scrambled to her feet, a goat on either side of her shouting words that the wind snatched away before Maddy could hear them.
+The goats on either side of her shouted, but the wind snatched their words away.

 "Hang on!"
-Maddy shouted down at the three captives.
+Maddy shouted back.
 "We're going to get you out of there!"

-Dockety raced forward and body-checked another raider bot as it ratcheted up on its wheeled legs and tried to grab Maddy.
+Dockety raced forward and body-checked another raider bot that had ratcheted up on its wheeled legs and was reaching for Maddy.
-The young roo pulled her legs under her, ignoring the pain of the metal bars bashing against her shins every time the cart hit a bump.
+The metal bars of the cage bashed painfully against Maddy's shins as the cart hit a bump.
 She could see the lock on the cage door, but how was she going to break it open without her rock?